 Reading is the Foundation of Learning

-Rather than celebrate reading on just one day, California Reads promotes reading year-round with teacher-approved quarterly book recommendations for multiple age groups, including adults.
+Rather than celebrate reading on just one day, California Reads promotes reading year-round with teacher-approved quarterly book recommendations for multiple age groups.
 California Reads promotes reading through a yearly list of 20 teacher-recommended books in five age categories: Pre K/TK/K, Grades 1-2, Grades 3-5, Grades 6-8 and Grades 9-12.

 Participate in California Reads

 Share what your school is doing by using #CaliforniaReads on social media.

 California’s public school educators joined a nationwide celebration of reading this year as they met up with parents, local and state officials, firefighters, and TV and movie actors at events statewide for NEA’s 23rd annual Read Across America extravaganza.

 By Mili Hernández, Illustrator: Gómez

 Roof to roof, Federico the cat visits all his families everyday: Tadeo and his grandparents, Anna and her two Moms; Virginia, with her Mom and Dad, Paula and her two Dads… All of them different, all of them loved by Federico.
 Unconditionally.

 This little jewel is perfect to show the smallest of the house that love can be found in any family.
 By author and compromised activist for diversity Mili Hernández and illustrator Gómez.

 Publish Date: June 9th, 2020

 A warm, welcoming picture book that celebrates diversity and gives encouragement and support to all kids.